 Now, I know its good for kids to be bored and all, but when it comes to summer break, it’s the schedule they need.
 And more than them, it’s us – the moms.
 It really helps keep our sanity, do chores and for those working from home manage their time.

-Making a summer schedule is important if you don’t want your children to run around aimlessly and be bored with that extra freedom.
+Having a bunch of learning-and-fun activities ready is important if you don’t want your children to run around aimlessly and be bored with that extra freedom.
 In our case, my hyper active child really needs some reins else all that freedom gets too overwhelming for him.